jeremyhagan/Sigma2Sentinel/readme.md

 ## Features

-- **New-AzSentinelContentTemplateFromSigmaRule:** Main function to create Microsoft Sentinel analytic rule templates from sigma rules.
+- **Set-AzSentinelContentTemplateFromSigmaRule:** Main function to create Microsoft Sentinel analytic rule templates from sigma rules.
 Adds entities to the analytic rule template to allow you to quickly onboard the template into a rule.
 Supports the following sigma [logsource](https://github.com/SigmaHQ/sigma-specification/blob/main/Sigma_specification.md#log-source) categories, as supported by the [microsof365defender](https://sigmahq.io/docs/digging-deeper/backends.html#microsoft365defender) sigma backend:
   - process_creation